 We cross borders.

-The world in which we live is truly a global community, with organizations, corporations, and individuals from around the world interacting on a daily basis.
-At Washington College, we believe in the importance of understanding and experiencing diverse cultures and working together on solutions to global challenges.
+Our world has become globalized, with organizations, corporations, and individuals from around the world interacting on a daily basis.
+International Studies majors learn the importance of understanding and experiencing diverse cultures and the skills to work together on solutions to global challenges.

-IS majors are under the guidance of the director of the International Studies program.
-International Studies is an interdisciplinary major, so our students take courses in the departments of anthropology, business management, economics, history, modern languages, political science, and others.
-There is no minor in International Studies, though non-majors (and majors) are encouraged to pursue a regional or functional concentration offered in International Studies.
-Speak to your faculty advisor about how a concentration can enrich your course of study regardless of your major.
+International Studies is an interdisciplinary major, coordinated by the departments of anthropology, business management, economics, history, modern languages, and political science.
+There is no minor in International Studies, though non-majors (and majors) are encouraged to pursue a regional or functional concentration.